 Golf Ontario requires certified Referees to volunteer at Provincial qualifiers and championships and assist other organizations such as the Ontario PGA, Ontario Colleges and Universities.
 To be involved as a Referee at Provincial events one must have completed at minimum Level 2 of the 2019 Golf Canada rules of golf education program.
 In addition, Referees must have an excellent understanding of the Rules of Golf and have the ability to work as a team member while making decisions under pressure.

-If you have not successfully completed one of the levels of rules training but wish to work towards becoming a Golf Ontario Rules Official, please start your training by applying to become a Golf Ontario Tournament Volunteer.
+If you have not successfully completed one of the levels of rules training but wish to work towards becoming a Golf Ontario Rules Referee, please start your training by applying to become a Golf Ontario Tournament Volunteer.
 Active Golf Ontario volunteers are eligible to receive rules education subsidies.

 For further information about Golf Canada’s rules of golf education program click here